TBalo/BankTransaction-PassBook-/README.md

 This is a web application demonstrating ASP.net crud operations with a transaction passbook that allows you input the account number, transaction amount, beneficiary name and the swift code of the bank.
-It uses .net core HTTP methods to create, get, update and delete a new transaction record as it interfaces with MSSQL database serer.
+It uses .net core HTTP methods to create, get, update and delete a new transaction record as it interfaces with an MSSQL database server.

 ## Built With
 C#